 - □ The maximum communication speed can vary depending on the obstacles or the distance between the communication devices, the radio waves, the operating system or the software you use.
 Remove the obstacle or make the distance between the Access Point and your machine smaller. - □ It is possible that your Access Point communicates at the same time with another Access Point.
 Read the manual of the Access Point. - □ If several computers communicate with the same Access Point, the concentration may be too high.
 Wait a few minutes and try to access again.

-If a Wireless LAN device using the IEEE 802.11g standard communicates with a device using the IEEE 802.11b standard, then it is normal that the speed reduces.
-Devices using the IEEE 802.11g standard are 5 times faster then the ones using the IEEE 802.11b standard.
+□ If a Wireless LAN device using the IEEE 802.11g standard communicates with a device using the IEEE 802.11b standard, then it is normal that the speed reduces.

 I cannot access the Internet